janosgyerik/articles/hacking-contest-lessons/level2.md

 That's what a well-behaving browser does.
 But nothing prevents us from setting it to something else.

-Enough speculation,
-let's see if this website uses cookies.
+To see if the website uses cookies, let's save the HTTP header to a file:
-One way to do that is adding the `-v` flag to see detailed output.
-A cleaner way is to save the header in a file using the `--dump-header` or its shorter alias `-D`:
 ```
-$ curl localhost:8002 -D header.txt
+level01@box:~$ curl localhost:8002 -sD header.txt >/dev/null
-$ cat header.txt
+level01@box:~$ cat header.txt
 HTTP/1.0 200 OK
 Content-Type: text/html; charset=utf-8
 Content-Length: 462